 Select the pass type identifiers you want to use.

-To use a pass type identifier in your app, read Setting the Pass Type Identifier and Team ID in Passbook Programming Guide.
+To use a pass type identifier in your app, read Setting the Pass Type Identifier and Team ID in Wallet Developer Guide.

 To enable Apple Pay and create a merchant identifier